-While running the Roeper School for the Gifted with her husband George for over 50 years, Annemarie realized that gifted children are qualitatively different from the norm.
-She developed Qualitative Assessment (QA) to evaluate giftedness and broaden the definition of intellectual capacity, beyond language or mathematical ability, typically measured on IQ tests.
-QA looks at the emotional characteristics known to have a correlation to high intellectual functioning, such as intensities, sensitivities and intellectual curiosity or complexity.
-I apprenticed with Annemarie Roeper for over a decade and am a Certified Master Practitioner of Qualitative Assessment and Director of the Annemarie Roeper Method of Qualitative Assessment.
+While running the Roeper School for the Gifted with her husband, George for over 50 years, Annemarie realized that gifted children are qualitatively different from the norm.
+She developed Gifted Qualitative Assessment (GQA) to evaluate giftedness and broaden the definition of intellectual capacity, beyond language or mathematical ability, typically measured on IQ tests.
+GQA looks at the emotional characteristics known to have a correlation to high intellectual functioning, such as intensities, sensitivities and intellectual curiosity or complexity.
+I apprenticed with Annemarie Roeper for over a decade and am a Certified Master Practitioner of Gifted Qualitative Assessment and Director of the Annemarie Roeper Method of Gifted Qualitative Assessment.

 Preparing for the Assessment: